jlegatheaux/RC2020-assignments/assignment-4/README.md

 * **d - dropped** (a packet was dropped because its TTL was going to reach 0 or there was no available interface to forward it)
 * **f - forwarded** (the forwarded algorithm of the node has been called)

-If you want to have a detailed look on how the [configs/config4.1](configs/config4.1) simulation progresses, you can uncomment the line `parameter trace` which will trigger the printing of tracing messages by the different control algorithms.
+If you want to have a detailed look on how the [configs/config4.1](configs/config4.1) simulation progresses, you can uncomment the line `parameter trace` what will trigger the printing of tracing messages by the different control algorithms.
 That allows one to a have a much clear idea on how the routing of packets is progressing.

-After that, you can proceed to simulations with different network configurations, namely, one that at processing step 18000 puts the link from node 0 to node 3 up, see file [configs/config4.2](configs/config4.2), as shown in the figure below.
+After that you can proceed to simulations with different network configurations, namely, one that at time stamp 18000 puts the link from node 0 to node 3 up, see file [configs/config4.2](configs/config4.2), as shown in the figure below.

 ![The network used for test configuration config4.2](Figures/assign4.2.png)